karol-preiskorn/karol-preiskorn/README.md

 #### Hi coder 👋

-May your bugs be few, your coffee strong, and your `undefined` always be `not a problem`.
-Grab your keyboard and let’s turn some spaghetti into clean, gourmet code!
+May your bugs be rare, your coffee robust, and your undefined always intentional.
+Grab your keyboard—let’s refactor that spaghetti into elegant, gourmet code!

 I primarily work on back-end development using ✨PL/SQL✨ and some years in ABAP.
 I also enjoy using 🔭Node.js for backend scripting and 🔭Angular for front-end development.